Axelrod-Python/Axelrod/docs/background.rst

 -------------------------------

 We can use the basic Prisoner's Dilemma as a _stage_ game in a repeated game.
-Players now aim to minimise the amount of time spent in prison over a repetition of the game.
+Players now aim to maximise the utility (corresponding to years in prison) over a repetition of the game.
 Strategies can take in to account both players history and so can take the form:

     "I will cooperate unless you defect 3 times in a row at which point I will defect forever."